namoray/vision/validator_criteria.md

 - https://corcel.io/whitepapers/prioritisation-mechanism
 - https://corcel.io/whitepapers/decentralised-subnet-inference-at-scale

 On the subnet specifics, we're allowing the inference of a variety of vision based models with a range of parameters.
-These facilitate operations like text-to-image, image-to-image, upscaling, inpainting, controlnet (scribble), as well as generation of image embeddings, which allows comparison of images, enabling image searches, simialrity scoring etc.
+These facilitate operations like text-to-image, image-to-image, upscaling, inpainting, controlnet (scribble), as well as generation of image embeddings, which allows comparison of images, enabling image searches, similarity scoring, etc.

 ### Applications
-We are the subnet with the largest number of independant applications deployed right now - it's because we're built for it!
+We are the subnet with the largest number of independent applications deployed right now - it's because we're built for it!

 Here are a few examples: